EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 # Privacy and Data Protection in Emerging Scenarios
 ### ICT ecosystem
-Advancements in the ICT and networks have changed our society. $5$G and beyond, infrastructures and services are more powerful, efficient, and complex.
+Advancements in the **Information and Communication Technology** (**ICT**) and networks have changed our society. $5$G and beyond, infrastructures and services are more powerful, efficient, and complex.
 ICT and network advancements are enabling factors for a smart society.
 Everything is getting smart: smart cars, augmented reality, smart entertainment systems, museum and exhibitions, smart e-commerce, smart governance, healthcare, intelligent shop, smart toothbrush...

 ----------------------------------------------------------------